Skip to main content

 • Implementation

 Supporting the City's Zero Waste Resolution goals, an increase in the City's total waste diversion rates through the commercial sector can be achieved through recycling and organics (composting) collections.
 The City curbside recycling collection service in Longmont is currently only offered to residential households.
-Adopting this Ordinance focuses on commercial recycling needs and requirements, including community living recycling for multifamily complexes with 8 units or more.
+Adopting this Ordinance focuses on commercial recycling and organics needs for businesses and recycling requirements multifamily communities.

 Description